FAQs: Basel Institute on Governance

 Our projects deal with a number of cross-cutting anti-corruption and good governance issues.
 Specifically, our expertise and services lie in:

 - Asset recovery assistance and capacity building through our International Centre for Asset Recovery (ICAR).

 - Anti-corruption research, training and assessments through our Public Governance team.

-- Anti-corruption Collective Action with the private and public sectors through our International Centre for Collective Action (ICCA).
+- Anti-corruption Collective Action with the private and public sectors.

 - Compliance and corporate governance advice, training and related crisis management.

 - Multi-disciplinary, intelligence-led action against financial crime in the illegal wildlife trade (IWT).